netham45/screamrouter/readme.md

 * Automatically saves to YAML on setting change
 * Uses ffmpeg to mix sources together into final sink stream to be played to the Scream sink

+### Use Cases
+* Mixing one or many Scream Sources to one or many Scream Receivers for a whole-house audio setup
+* Changing the volume of groups of sinks at once while having each sink also individually leveled
+* Use a web browser as a sink via the 'Listen to Sink' feature
+* Use any streaming MP3 player as a sink via the exposed API
+* Programatically enable/disable sinks, or adjust the volume through the FastAPI API, or through Home Assistant
+* Play back sound effects and Text to Speech to arbitrary Sinks from Home Assistant automations

 ![Screenshot of ScreamRouter](/images/ScreamRouter.png)

 ![Screenshot of HA media player for ScreamRouter Sink](/images/HAMediaPlayer.png)
 ## Prerequisites

 * Scream - https://github.com/duncanthrax/scream
 * Configure Scream to use UDP unicast, point it at ScreamRouter on port 16401.
-This is documented in the Scream repo.
+The configuration for setting Unicast is in the Scream repo readme.md.
-* Install requirements.txt
+* Install requirements.txt through either pip or your package manager of choice
 * Command line ffmpeg

 # Note on installing Scream